kurichich/Citibike/README.md

 ## Overview of the Analysis
 - During a vacation to New York City, bikes were used as transportation to tour the city.
 This analysis will investigate how the bike share business actually works in NYC.
 This will be used to create a proposal for how it might work in Des Moines.
-- Part of the data that was extracted and used for analysis contained a date format that needed to be transformed in Pandas to usable datatype.
+- Part of the data that was extracted and used for analysis contained a date format that needed to be transformed in Pandas to a usable datatype for visualizations in Tableau.

 ## Results